RocketChat/docs-old/1. Contributing/Google Summer of Code/README.md

 Google has incredibly sponsored FOUR out of the NINE students (first year organization typically gets 1 or 2 students/projects only).
 Thank you, Google GSoC 2017 !

-The FOUR Google sponsored students and projects for GSoC 2017 are.
+The FOUR Google sponsored students and projects for GSoC 2017 are:

  Student             | Project                                  | Mentor(s)
 :------------------- | :--------------------------------------- | :--------------------------------